 How do we work together to turn a passion for sustainability into personal learning and action on campus?
 By building up your own skills, competencies, and experiences.

-The Sustainability Ambassadors program strives to deliver an immersive sustainability leadership experience for UBC students by offering opportunities for critical and creative engagement in sustainability issues while practicing the skills and competencies needed for practical implementation.
+The Sustainability Ambassadors program is part of the new Sustainability Certification program, which strives to deliver an immersive sustainability leadership experience for UBC students by offering opportunities for critical and creative engagement in sustainability issues while practicing the skills and competencies needed for practical implementation.

 Through training and peer-group learning, you’ll be ready to come up with new engagement opportunities, create innovative projects and events, and be role models of sustainability leadership on campus.